 How does erosion shape landforms

-Erosion is the natural process of removal and transportation of weathered material from its original location and deposition of it into a new environment.
-The factors or agents of erosion include water, ice, wind and gravity.
+On the previous page, we mentioned that weathering precedes erosion.
+Erosion is the natural process of removal and transportation of weathered material from its original location and deposition into a new environment.
+The factors or agents of erosion include water, ice, wind, and gravity.
 Many spectacular waterfalls, caves, coastal platforms, and valleys have been a result of erosion.

-Water erosion can occur anywhere that there is water and land or rock surface.
+Water erosion can occur anywhere that there are water and land or rock surface.
 Water erosion can begin as soon as raindrops start falling.
 As more rain falls, the water runs over the land or rock surface, collecting weathered material with them.
-The power or moving water increases with more water and its ability to carry heavy debris increases.
+The power of moving water increases with more water, and its ability to carry heavy debris increases.
 Vegetation cover and mulch often help obstruct and reduce the impact of water erosion.
-Water erosion (and river erosion) is more powerful on steep slopes than on gentle or flat ground.
+Water erosion (and river erosion) is more powerful on steep slopes than on the gentle or flat ground.